 The collective implementation of these components has delivered over $1.2 billion in annual savings, surpassing all initial expectations, and improving Ascension’s Supply Expense as a percent of Net Patient Service Revenue from a baseline of 19.6% to 15.5%.

 This success validated the new model of healthcare resource and supply management, now called our User-Directed Integrated Solutions.
 After successfully implementing the model at health systems across the United States, The Resource Group realized its model was transferable to all providers and started sharing it with non-Ascension organizations so other providers could also reduce expenses to sustain care in their communities.

-Today, The Resource Group serves 2,500 locations including 160 acute care hospitals across 20+ states and Washington D.C.
+Today, The Resource Group serves over 2,500 locations including 160+ acute care hospitals across 20+ states and Washington D.C.